top of page

 Recommended for ages 7+

-A Geordie Theatre and Kidoons Inc. presentation in association with WYRD Productions and The 20K Collective
+A Kidoons Inc. presentation in association with WYRD Productions and The 20K Collective

 Adapted from the novel by Mary Shelley